prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 = Photo Gallery Add-ons: =
-[Ecommerce Add-on](https://web-dorado.com/products/wordpress-photo-gallery-plugin/add-ons/gallery-ecommerce.html)- - Display your digital content and sell it directly from your website.
+[Ecommerce Add-on](https://web-dorado.com/products/wordpress-photo-gallery-plugin/add-ons/gallery-ecommerce.html) - Display your digital content and sell it directly from your website.
 [Facebook Integration Add-on](https://web-dorado.com/products/wordpress-photo-gallery-plugin/add-ons/facebook.html)  -  Display Facebook photos and videos within Photo Gallery Pro without additional efforts.
 [Export/Import Add-on](https://web-dorado.com/products/wordpress-photo-gallery-plugin/add-ons/export-import.html)  Export/import galleries, albums and all related data from one WordPress site to another.

 Photo Gallery is an advanced plugin with a list of tools and options for adding and editing images for different views.
 This is a fully responsive gallery plugin.
 The product includes plugin for adding image galleries and albums to posts and pages, as well as multiple widgets.
 You can add images, providing detailed gallery descriptions and tags, organize the galleries into different photo albums.

 The responsive photo gallery allows to upload unlimited number of pictures and create as many photo albums as you need.
 Want to include videos?
-The plugin comes with audio and video support, that will enable you to create a YouTube video gallery or a Vimeo video gallery quick and easy.
+The plugin comes with audio and video support, that will enable you to create a YouTube gallery or a Vimeo video gallery quick and easy.

 The free gallery plugin is one of the most feature rich plugins out there.
 With number of gallery views, including Gallery carousel, Instagram Gallery, Thumbnail gallery, Facebook Gallery and others, the image photo gallery plugin is a top gallery plugin choice.